hashicorp/terraform-provider-consul/website/docs/index.html.markdown

 # Consul Provider

-[Consul](https://www.consul.io) is a tool for service discovery, configuration and orchestration.
+[Consul](https://www.consul.io) is a service networking platform which provides service discovery, service mesh, and application configuration capabilities.
 The Consul provider exposes resources used to interact with a Consul cluster.
-Configuration of the provider is optional, as it provides defaults for all arguments.
+Configuration of the provider is optional, as it provides reasonable defaults for all arguments.

 Use the navigation to the left to read about the available resources.